NukentyGit/University-projects/README.md

 ## 📁 Projects

 Here are some of my academic projects included in this repository:
-- **[Project 1 – Data Analysis Example](project1/README.md)** → A simple workflow demonstrating data loading, cleaning, analysis, and visualization using Python.
+- **[Project 1 – Exploratory Data Analysis](project1/README.md)** → A simple workflow demonstrating data loading, cleaning, analysis and visualization using Python.

 - ---
 👋 *This repository is part of my academic portfolio.
 Feel free to explore the code and results!*